Brian-MacCurtin/SQL-Layoffs-Project/README.md

 #### Total Layoffs for Any Location

 The final query I wrote for exploring the *total_laid_off* variable was to return the total layoffs for any specific location.
-I created a procedure that could be called with any location and would return that locations total layoffs.
+I created a procedure that could be called with any location and would return that location's total layoffs.
 In this example, I looked at the total layoffs in Karachi, Pakistan.
 ```SQL
 DROP PROCEDURE IF EXISTS `location_layoffs`;